nazarena254/ContactPhonebook/README.md

 ## Installation / Setup instruction
 * Open Terminal {Ctrl+Alt+T}
+* create and cd to the directory where you want to have your project
 * git clone ```https://github.com/nazarena254/ContactPhonebook.git``` to have it on your machine.
 * code . or atom . based on the text editor you have.
 * work on it.